Kevin Hyland

-Kevin Hyland OBE (born 1963) was the United Kingdom's first Independent Anti-Slavery Commissioner, leading efforts to tackle slavery and human trafficking.
+Kevin Hyland OBE (born 1963) is a former British police officer and member of the Armed Forces (Army), who was the United Kingdom's first Independent Anti-Slavery Commissioner, leading efforts to tackle slavery and human trafficking.
 He was the first holder of that post, from November 2014 to May 2018.
 He is the chair of IHRB's Leadership Group for Responsible Recruitment, a collaboration between leading companies and expert organisations to drive positive change in the way that migrant workers are recruited.
 He was formerly head of the London Metropolitan Police Service's Human Trafficking Unit.

 Police career

 Hyland was a police officer for 30 years until retiring from the force as a detective inspector in 2014.
-As a detective Hyland specialised in various crimes throughout his policing career including homicide, gun crime, anti-corruption and then human trafficking and slavery.
+As a senior detective, Hyland specialised in various crimes throughout his policing career, including homicide, gun crime, anti-corruption and then human trafficking and slavery.
 When working as a senior investigating officer, Hyland was responsible for the convictions of a large number of international organised crime groups, which included conducting multi-national joint investigation teams leading to bi-lateral prosecutions various criminal offences including money laundering, corruption, sexual exploitation and human trafficking.

-In 2010 Hyland was appointed as the lead for the London Metropolitan Police's Human Trafficking Unit.
-During his tenure the London Metropolitan Police saw an increase in victim identifications and successful prosecutions of traffickers.
+In 2010, Hyland was appointed as the lead for the London Metropolitan Police's Human Trafficking Unit.
+During his tenure, the London Metropolitan Police saw an increase in victim identifications and successful prosecutions of traffickers.
 He retired from the MPS in 2014 with the rank of Detective Inspector in order to accept the position of "anti-slavery tsar".

 Prior to being a police officer, Hyland served in the Royal Military Police.